Ep.72: Heal Breast Cancer Naturally Interview with Dr. Veronique Desaulniers

 Robyn: If someone has breast cancer, I want to just run through a few technical things.
 Talk a little bit about the ONCOblot blood test.

-Then you get your trace minerals like selenium and zinc and magnesium.
+Then you get your trace minerals, like selenium and zinc and magnesium.
 If you don’t have enough magnesium in your body, that can actually stimulate the growth of cancer.
-Where you get magnesium and all these trace minerals?
+Where do you get magnesium and all these trace minerals?
 Well, lots of green veggies and lots of healthy foods.
-I’m listening to your book Vibe, the fulvic acid and the minerals that you use those drops that are really, really good.
+I’m listening to your book Vibe; the fulvic acid and the minerals that you use, those drops, are really, really good.

 Dr. V: No. I appreciate that.
 When I was listening to your book, “Oh, I need to get that formula.”
 I actually went to your website to look at it and I said, “I’ll order it.”

 Robyn: Right.
-Yeah.
-Well, I’m really so pleased to learn more about your story and what you’re out there doing in the world to teach others what you learned in your own path.
-Tell everyone where they can learn more about your seven essential system just so they can follow Dr. V.
+Well, I’m really so pleased to learn more about your story, and what you’re out there doing in the world to teach others what you learned in your own path.
+Tell everyone where they can learn more about your seven essential system, just so they can follow Dr. V.